EventStore/documentation/docs/clients/dotnet/5.0/embedded/README.md

 ## EmbeddedVNodeBuilder

-The `EmbeddedVNodeBuilder` class sets up and builds an Event Store node.
+The `EmbeddedVNodeBuilder` class sets up and builds an EventStoreDB node.
 You can configure your node through methods provided by the `EmbeddedVNodeBuilder` class.

 ::: tip
-The builder used for the `EmbeddedVNodeBuilder` is the same Event Store uses internally to create the `ClusterNode`, see _EventStore.ClusterNode.Program.cs_ for more examples on how to use it.
+The builder used for the `EmbeddedVNodeBuilder` is the same EventStoreDB uses internally to create the `ClusterNode`, see _EventStore.ClusterNode.Program.cs_ for more examples on how to use it.
 :::

 ## Building a node